Sigmarik/graphics-engine/README.md

 3. Install the GLFW library (manually or by running `$ make install-glfw`),
 4. Run `$ make`.

-After the build is complete, the executable with all corresponding assets can be found in the [build](build/) folder.
-It can be ran either manually or by executing `$ make run`.
+After the build is complete, the executable and all the assets should be located in the [build](build/) folder.
+The program can be ran either manually or with the `$ make run` command.

 ## Screenshots and snippets

 ![asset_preview](docs/assets/blend_preview_table.png)

-*Fig. 1.
-A preview of the table asset in Blender, ready to be either directly imported into the program, or used in a bigger scene.
+*Preview of the table asset in Blender, ready to be either directly imported into the program, or used in a bigger scene.
 Blue boxes represent exportable colliders.*

 ![scene_preview](docs/assets/blend_preview_scene.png)

-*Fig. 2.
-A preview of the entire pool table.*
+*Preview of the entire pool table.*

 ```XML
 <material>